minimaxir/automl-gs/DESIGN.md

-# Design
+# Design Notes

-A few notes on why some of the architecture decisions in the app are made.
+A few notes on why some of the (potentially counterintuitive) architectural and technical decisions in the app are made.

 ## Overall